 Rockhounding reached its height of popularity in the U.S. during the 1950s and 1960s, although interest in this recreational hobby began to pick up during the 1930s.
 This form of amateur geology was well suited for dry, arid regions of the American Southwest.
 Rockhounding enthusiasts found that the exposed barren landscape of the Mojave Desert surrendered its geological treasures readily and in abundance.

 Throughout time, humans have collected and coveted gems, rocks and minerals for a variety of purposes, including tools, spearheads, weaponry, ornamentation or as a form of currency in trade and commerce.
-Of course, the Mojave Desert has a well-documented history of mineral prospecting by nonindigenous emigrant miners beginning in the mid-19th century to present.
+Of course, the Mojave Desert has a well-documented history of mineral prospecting by nonindigenous immigrant miners beginning in the mid-nineteenth century to present.

 Hilton published a string of articles into the 1940s with titles such as “Happy Hunting Ground for Gem Collectors” or “Rock that Makes You See Double.”
 In his first installment in February 1938, the photograph introducing Hilton looks remarkably like a geologist axe-wielding Doc Holiday portrayed by a youngish Val Kilmer in the 1993 film Tombstone.

-Iceland spar is also thought to have been an important navigational aid for the Vikings in finding the North Atlantic under cloudy conditions when stars or the sun were otherwise not visible.
+“Sunstone” (thought to be Iceland spar) is speculated to have been an important navigational aid for Vikings sailing the North Atlantic under cloudy conditions.
+Using its polarizing qualities, sailors could determine the position of the sun within a few degrees.
 More recently, Iceland spar is being used in research to make objects invisible in visible light.

 One gentleman named Kent S. Knowlton, who was featured in the August 1939 issue of Popular Science, built a collection called “The Original Rock Dinner” displayed as a tabletop meal that consisted of rib steak, potatoes, cauliflower, baked squash, turnips, desert clams, head cheese, pigs’ knuckles, peanut candy, ginger cakes, salad, piccalilli sauce, potato chips, mint jello, liverwurst and other mid-century culinary delicacies all sourced in or nearby Randsburg, California.
 The table salt was real and the pepper was black sand.
 The paper menu stated that if the diner felt dentally challenged by these “petrified foods” they could “rent” a set of teeth in the form of a fossilized elephant’s jawbone.
 This unusual collection continues to be on display in Randsburg.